simon-bourne/MosquitoNet/docs/source/assertions.rst

   * *noneOf(container, predicate)* is true iff no elements match *predicate*.
   * *length(container)* gives the length of *container*.
   * *startsWith(container, prefixContainer)* is true iff *container* starts with *prefixContainer*.
-  * *endWith(container, postfixContainer)* is true iff *container* starts with *prefixContainer*.
+  * *endWith(container, postfixContainer)* is true iff *container* ends with *postfixContainer*.
   * *contains(container, subSequenceContainer)* is true iff *subSequenceContainer* is a sub-sequence of *container*.

 Customizing Assertions
 ----------------------

-You can customize assertions to use you own functions.
+You can customize assertions to use your own functions.
 If you have a non-overloaded function and you don't need template argument deduction, you can just use the function as-is in assertions.
 For example, given:

 .. literalinclude:: ../examples/AllExamples.cpp
    :language: c++